RandolphVI/Text-Pairs-Relation-Classification/README.md

 - Use `gensim` package to pre-train data.
 - Use `glove` tools to pre-train data.
 - Even can use a **fasttext** network to pre-train data.

+**🤔Before you open the new issue, please check the `data_sample.json` and read the other open issues first, because someone maybe ask me the same question already.**

 ## Network Structure